sivasankarreddyvattigunta/ERC20_TOKEN_CREATION/README.md

 ## License

 This contract is released under the MIT License.
-See the [LICENSE](LICENSE) file for more details.